Mayhem, mischief and Masi: Abu Dhabi, one year on

 Horner to Masi: “Why aren’t we getting these lapped cars out the way?

 Masi: “Because Christian… just give me a second.
 OK.
-My main one is to get this incident clear.
+My main one is to get this incident clear.”

 Horner: “You only need one racing lap.”